snowplow/documentation/docs/collecting-data/collecting-from-own-applications/python-tracker/emitters/index.md

 ### `on_success`

 `on_success` is an optional callback that will execute whenever the queue is flushed successfully, that is, whenever every request sent has status code 200.
-It will be passed one argument: the number of events that were successfully sent.
+It will be passed one argument: an array of events that were successfully sent.

 ### `on_failure`